-Northwestern College does not discriminate on the basis of race, color, national origin, sex, age, or disability in admission, access to, or employment in its programs and activities.
-Any person having inquiries concerning Northwestern College's compliance with the regulations implementing Title VI of the Civil Rights Act of 1964, Title IX of the Education Amendments of 1972, the Age Discrimination in Employment Act of 1975, or Section 504 of the Rehabilitation Act of 1973 is directed to contact the Director of Human Resources (707-7224) or the Vice President for Academic Affairs (707-7103), Northwestern College, Orange City, Iowa, 51041.
-These individuals have been designated by Northwestern College to coordinate the institution's efforts to comply with the regulations implementing Title VI, Title IX, Age Discrimination in Employment, or Section 504.
+Northwestern College adheres to all federal and state civil rights laws and regulations prohibiting discrimination in private institutions of higher education on the basis of race, color, national origin, sex, age, or disability in admission, access to, or employment in its programs and activities.
+Any person having inquiries concerning Northwestern College's compliance with the regulations implementing Title VI of the Civil Rights Act of 1964, Title IX of the Education Amendments of 1972, the Age Discrimination in Employment Act of 1975, The Americans with Disabilities Act of 1990 (ADA), as amended, or Section 504 of the Rehabilitation Act of 1973 is directed to contact the Director of Human Resources (707-7224) or the Vice President for Academic Affairs (707-7103), Northwestern College, Orange City, Iowa, 51041.
+These individuals have been designated by Northwestern College to coordinate the institution's efforts to comply with the regulations implementing Title VI, Title IX, Age Discrimination in Employment, Americans with Disabilities, or Section 504.
 Any person may also contact the Assistant Secretary for Civil Rights, U.S. Department of Education, regarding this institution's compliance.